alperenbutun/deterministic-pushdown-automata-dpda-accepting-binary-strings-with-number-of-1-is-as-twice-as-0/README.md

 Test:
 https://rawcdn.githack.com/lpbutun/Deterministic-PushDown-Automata-DPDA-Accepting-Binary-Strings-with-Number-of-1-is-as-Twice-as-0/754076f/Auto%20Testing.html

 After searching the Web, I couldn't find the correct and deterministic solution to this problem.
-The first time I solved this problem is 2017 when I was at Kadir Has University.
+The first time I solved this problem is 2017.

 This DPDA problem is very fundamental in theoretical computer science.